tunguyen9234/celestia/task/botcheck/guidebot.md

 tmux new -t celestiabot
 cd $HOME/command_celestia_bot
 npm i && npm start
+#to exit a tmux session use CTRL+b then press d
+#to delete tmux session use exit
+#to back tmux session
+tmux attach -t celestiabot
 ```
 # check and use bot , go to https://t.me/command_celestia_bot
 - Start the bot with the command /start , then select the node type you want to support